optimizely/scribe/content/stories/chrome_industries.md

 ---
 short_name: chrome_industries
-title: Chrome Industries Optimizely Case Study
+title: Chrome Industries Shapes their Business with Optimization Data
-category: mobile
+category: e-commerce
 hero:
   title: Chrome Industries Uses Data to Shape the Customer Experience
   subtitle: Optimization through A/B testing informs promotions, product pages, a redesign, and more